Drawing is architect's rendering of the renovated church exterior, viewed from the parking lot.

 My Dear Parishioners,

 As always, if you have any questions or concerns please let me know.
-God bless you.
+I am happy to speak with you at your convenience.
+May God continue to bless you and your loved ones.

 Our architect is Thomas K. Reinecker AIA.
 You can see the architect's detailed drawings by clicking on each of the 8 links below: